davemacrae/terraform-aws-fargate-wordpress/README.md

 Terraform module which deploys Wordpress on AWS using ECS Fargate for compute, RDS for database and an application load balancer.

 There are the features and services involved for the stack :
-- ECS and Fargate for the containers
+- ECS and Fargate SPOT for the containers
 - RDS Aurora Serverless for the database
 - Route53 for DNS
 - Cloudfront as CDN